michaelmaniscalco/msufsort.4.2/README.md

 # msufsort.4.2
 temp holding place for next round of msufsort
+Don't hold me accountable for any crud that you might find in this branch - its a scratch pad for experimental ideas that will EVENTUALLY be the next gen MSufsort

 this is a work in progress and is far from complete.